Brexit Information on Tobacco & Related Products

 Retailers established outside the European Union who engage or intend to engage in cross-border distance sales of tobacco products or electronic cigarettes to actual or potential consumers located in the Republic of Ireland must register with the HSE.

 In the case of tobacco products sold in the Republic of Ireland, the retailer must appoint a tax representative, established in Ireland, who is liable for the payment of Excise Duty and Value Added Tax.
 Further information is available at: https://www.revenue.ie/en/companies-and-charities/excise-and-licences/tobacco/tobacco-products-tax/information-for-traders.as

 This list of registered retailers who engage in cross border distance sales is published in accordance with Regulation 23(5)(c) of the EU (Manufacture, Presentation and Sale of Tobacco and Related Products) Regulations 2016.

 See below links to the Application forms for Registration as a Cross-Border Distance Sales (CBDS) retailer and a Change of Details form.
 The change of details form must be used if any of the details relating to your application change including your business ceasing to trade.
 These forms may be printed for completion and return to National Tobacco Control Office, Health Service Executive, 2nd Floor, Oak House, Limetree Ave, Millennium Park, Naas, Co Kildare W91 KDC2.

 Application form for CBDS retailer based in ROI

 Application form for CBDS retailer based outside ROI

 For further information on the registration process please email: firstname.lastname@example.org

-For further information on Cross Border Distance Sales see following link to the Department of Health Website;
+For further information on Cross Border Distance Sales see the following link to the Department of Health Website;

 Guidance on Cross Border Distance Sales